jdereynal/aws-jwt-auth/README.md

 1. From the Amazon AWS Console home, click on "Lambda."
     + If you don't have any existing lambda functions:
         - You'll see the AWS Lambda welcome page.
-Click on "Get Started Now."
+        - Click on "Get Started Now" in the center of the page.
     + If you do have existing lambda functions:
         - You'll see the normal lambda landing page with the list of your lambda functions.
-Click on "Create a Lambda function" in the top left-hand corner of this page.
+        - Click on "Create a Lambda function" in the top left-hand corner of this page.
 3. You'll be asked to select a blueprint (a template really) for your lambda function, just click "Skip" in the bottom right-hand corner of this page.
 4. Give your function a name, description, and select "Node.js" as the runtime.
     + If you want to be able to follow [the instructions for adding a custom authorizer](#add-a-custom-authorizer) directly, name your function `verifyJWT`.
 Otherwise, simply replace `verifyJWT` in those instructions with your actual function name.